the-full-stack/fsdl-text-recognizer/README.md

 - [10 min] Gather handwriting data
 - [5 min] Pipfile and pipenv
+- [5 min] Have them download EMNIST and talk about downloading data from raw and then processing it into processed
 - [15 min] Walk through the project structure
     - talk about Dataset and uint8 vs float32 memory
     - talk about DatasetSequence and generators vs having all data in memory